 - Gandhi had arrived in Delhi from Calcutta in September 1947.
 He was staying in Birla House from where he saw various people including journalists.
 He also conducted prayer meetings from there.
 (Birla House is today a museum and named Gandhi Smriti.)

 - On 20 January, Madan Lal Pahwa, along with Nathuram Godse and others arrived at the Birla House to carry out the assassination.
-The plan was to throw the bomb and assassinate Gandhi during the ensuing panic and stampede.
+The plan was to throw a bomb and assassinate Gandhi during the ensuing panic and stampede.
 But, they did not carry out the whole plan and aborted it because of the intervention of a gatekeeper who had become suspicious of the group.

 - Pahwa threw the bomb in the premises of Birla House.
 Nobody was hurt and Gandhi was only about 25 yards from the spot where the bomb went off.